gbuk21/General/split1/_posts/2020-12-03-USA house construction - Wooden stairs.md

 youtubeId: fMa3TsB1Mtw
 ---

-In this video, you will see how ceiling fans look in USA.
+In this video, you will see how wooden stairs look in USA houses.